Painted wood floors are one of those things where you either love ’em or hate ’em!

-Now for some great painted wood floor design ideas:
+Here are some great painted wood floor design ideas:

-- Stenciling hardwood
+- Stenciling Hardwood

-More Great Resources For Painted Wood Floors
+More Tips For Painted Wood Floors

-- How To Paint Your Floors and NOT Screw It Up
+- How To Paint Your Floors And Not Screw It Up

 - Ideas for Painting Wood Floors

-- How To Paint a Wood Floor Fast and Easy (good basic info)
+- How To Paint a Wood Floor Fast and Easy

-- Wood Floor Painting Tips (best tips)
+- Wood Floor Painting Tips